 Johnson was for lower taxes, fewer regulations and less welfare before he became a “red Tory”, moving the party to the left on economic and social policy in order to win over disaffected Labour voters.

-He claimed to be the “only politician” who would come out in favor of immigration before he deported asylum seekers to Rwanda.
+He claimed to be the “only politician” who would defend immigration before he deported asylum seekers to Rwanda.

 He was for Turkish membership of the EU before he cited possible Turkish membership as a reason to leave the EU.
 (Turkey is officially a candidate, but few countries want it to join.)

-As leader of the Brexit campaign, Johnson claimed that leaving the EU would give Britain an extra £350 million to spend on health care each week.
+As leader of the Brexit campaign, Johnson claimed that leaving the European Union would give Britain an extra £350 million to spend on health care each week.
 As prime minister, he hasn’t found the money.

-As foreign secretary, he criticized then-Prime Minister Theresa May for agreeing to keep Northern Ireland in a customs union with the EU to avoid closing the border with Ireland.
+As foreign secretary, he criticized then-Prime Minister Theresa May for agreeing to keep Northern Ireland in a customs union with the EU to avoid closing the border with Ireland, which is still an EU member.
 As prime minister, he accepted the deal (after pushing May out).
 Now he threatens to revoke it, because it has necessitated checks on shipments between the province and Great Britain.